mcore1976/sim808gpstracker/README.md

 SOURCE FILE OPTIONS :

-There are two source files provided, first for BK-808 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM808 based board with only RXD,TXD pins.
-Additionally there is newest experimental version for BK808 based solution.
+There are two types of source files provided, first for BK-808 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM808 based board with only RXD,TXD pins.

+------  for BK808 board or other WITH DTR/SLEEP pin --------

 "main.c"  (+ compilation script "compileatmega")
     - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

-"main3.c" - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
+"main3.c" (+ compilation script "compileatmega") - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.
 This version (v3) provides SMS control :

 Command "TRACK"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 4-5 minutes interval.
 Simply send a text message TRACK to your simcard in GPS tracker to receive five GPS positions in 20 minutes sequence.